Lakorthus/100-days-of-code/README.md

 **Thoughts**: I cannot believe it is already the end of the first week.
 I am so proud of myself for sticking to the @schoolofcode.

+### Day 10: Oct 02, Sunday

+**Today's Progress**: I have completed an extended version of the 'Rock Paper Scissors Spock Lizard game.
+Reviewing the code, I have managed to make it more efficient.

+**Thoughts**: I cannot believe it is already the end of the first week.
+I am so proud of myself for sticking to the @schoolofcode.
 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)